 Mudflats become exposed during low tides which can cause boaters to get stranded.
 There is a tide chart and other boater safety information located on the information bulletin board near the launch ramp to assist boaters in planning their trip.
 Navigational charts can be obtained through NOAA’s website or a local retailer (Ref.
 No. 18AHA18651).

 Seasonal hunting is allowed within the Refuge, generally from October through January.
 Check the Refuge website or call 510 792-0222 for current hunting information.
-Please note that the Alviso Marina County Park boundary ends at the end of the dock.

 This area provides critical habitat for migratory birds as well as resident species.
-The slough is a nursery for many fish, bird, and mammal species including these sensitive species: leopard shark, salt marsh harvest mouse, harbor seal, clapper rail, and steelhead.
+The slough is a nursery for many fish, bird, and mammal species including these sensitive species: leopard shark, salt marsh harvest mouse, harbor seal, Ridgway’s rail, and steelhead.
 Please observe buffer distances, do not disturb or harass wildlife, and do not land on levees, wetlands, or Refuge land (Refuge property surrounds Alviso Slough).

 Pacific harbor seals are the only marine mammal resident in the Bay year-round.
 Harbor seals tend to use the same terrestrial sites year after year, called “haul-out sites.”
 Research has shown that harbor seals using haul-out sites are sensitive to disturbance by humans.
 The Marine Mammal Protection Act requires a distance of 300 feet from marine mammals, but the Water Trail recommends keeping a distance of approximately 500 feet from a harbor seal haul-out during the pupping season (March – July).
 To help you visualize what these distances mean, 100 feet is approximately the distance of six sea kayaks.